Gregory of Nyssa: Anthropology

 Gregory's anthropology is founded on the ontological distinction between the created and uncreated.
 Man is a material creation, and thus limited, but infinite in that his immortal soul has an indefinite capacity to grow closer to the divine.
 Gregory believed that the soul is created simultaneous to the creation of the body (in opposition to Origen, who believed in preexistence), and that embryos were thus persons.
 To Gregory, the human being is exceptional, being created in the image of God.
 Humanity is theomorphic both in having self-awareness and free will, the latter which gives each individual existential power, because to Gregory, in disregarding God one negates one's own existence.

 In the Song of Songs, Gregory metaphorically describes human lives as paintings created by apprentices to a master: the apprentices (the human wills) imitate their master's work (the life of Christ) with beautiful colours (virtues), and thus man strives to be a reflection of Christ.
 Gregory, in stark contrast to most thinkers of his age, saw great beauty in the Fall: from Adam's sin from two perfect humans would eventually arise myriad.

-Slavery
+Opposition to slavery

-Gregory was the first voice in the ancient world known to write against all forms of slavery, declaring the institution inherently sinful.
+Gregory is claimed to be the first voice in the ancient world known to write against all forms of slavery, declaring the institution inherently sinful.

 If [man] is in the likeness of God, ... who is his buyer, tell me?
 Who is his seller?
 To God alone belongs this power; or rather, not even to God himself. [...]
 God would not therefore reduce the human race to slavery, since [God] himself, when we had been enslaved to sin, spontaneously recalled us to freedom.
 But if God does not enslave what is free, who is he that sets his own power above God's?